apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

     stored in metadata store.
     * This mode can be set as a configuration property `fs.s3a.metadatastore.authoritative`
+    * It can also be set only on specific directories by setting `fs.s3a.authoritative.path` to one or more prefixes, for example `s3a://bucket/path` or "/auth1,/auth2".
     * All interactions with the S3 bucket(s) must be through S3A clients sharing
     the same metadata store.
     * This is independent from which metadata store implementation is used.